siwar003/Levcell-Caged-cAMP/Protocol.md

 2. Load DMNB-cAMP or DEACM-cAMP as in Phase 2 (50–200 µM, 20–30 min, dark, room temperature or 10–30 µM); wash.

 **Levitation run:**
-1. Dispense a cell-containing droplet onto the levitator; equilibrate at 37 °C, humidified, for 5 min.
+1. Dispense a 3 µL cell-containing droplet onto the levitator; equilibrate at 37 °C, humidified, for 5 min.
 2. Deliver UV flash (trigger, t = 0).
 3. At each of 7 time points: 0 (no-flash control), 15 s, 30 s, 60 s, 120 s, 300 s, 600 s, merge in the SDC/Tris denaturant quench droplet and collect.
+4. Add 1 µL of trypsin gold (+ CaCl2) to digest the droplet for 15 min at 37 °C.
-4. Run n = 4 biological replicate droplets per time point (independent thaws/passages on different days), plus the two Phase-2-style controls (UV-only, caged-compound-only) at the 60 s point.
+5. Run n = 4 biological replicate droplets per time point (independent thaws/passages on different days), plus the two Phase-2-style controls (UV-only, caged-compound-only) at the 60 s point.

 **Sample processing and MS** (Section 5.6 for full detail):
-1. Digest each quenched droplet sample.
-2. Label with TMTpro (7 time points + 2 controls fits an 11- or 16-plex easily, leaving room for a pooled reference channel).
+1. Label digests with TMTpro (7 time points + 2 controls fits an 11- or 16-plex easily, leaving room for a pooled reference channel).
-3. Phosphopeptide enrichment (Fe-IMAC or TiO₂) on the pooled/combined sample; standard low-input IMAC protocols apply directly.
+2. Phosphopeptide enrichment (Fe-IMAC or TiO₂) on the pooled/combined sample; standard low-input IMAC protocols apply directly.
-4. LC-MS/MS, DIA; search against human proteome with phospho as a variable modification.
+3. LC-MS/MS, DIA; search against human proteome with phospho as a variable modification.

 **Analysis:** Plot phospho-CREB S133, phospho-VASP S157, and pan-RRXS/T-motif site abundance vs. time; fit a simple rise/plateau model; compare the fitted time constant to the Western blot (Phase 1/2).
 Agreement across all three readouts is the key validation claim.

 ---

-## Section 5.6 / Phase 5: Cardiomyocyte-Protein-Matched Levitated Time Course (Weeks 10–13)
+## Phase 5: Cardiomyocyte-Protein-Matched Levitated Time Course (Weeks 10–13)

 **Goal:** Repeat the Phase 4 experiment at ~15–20 cells/droplet (~3–6 ng protein — matched to one adult cardiomyocyte) using targeted MS, to directly support the R01's core feasibility claim.

 **Differences from Phase 4:**
-1. Dilute the single-cell suspension so that each ~1–2 µL droplet receives ~15–20 cells (Poisson-load and verify by imaging/counting each droplet before the run — record actual cell number per droplet as a covariate).
+1. Dilute the single-cell suspension so that each ~2–5 µL droplet receives ~15–20 cells (Poisson-load and verify by imaging/counting each droplet before the run — record actual cell number per droplet as a covariate).
 2. Reduce quench-denaturant volume proportionally (e.g., EasyPhos-style 4% sodium deoxycholate/100 mM Tris pH 8.5, merged at ~1:5–1:10 dilution into the working droplet) to keep total processed volume compatible with nanoPOTS-scale or low-bind-well digestion.
 3. Go straight to targeted acquisition (PRM with heavy synthetic peptide standards) on a short pre-selected panel built from the Phase 4 discovery data: phospho-CREB S133, phospho-VASP S157, and 2–3 top RRXS/T-motif sites that showed the cleanest, most reproducible kinetics in Phase 4.
 4. Time points: reduce to 5 (0, 30 s, 60 s, 120 s, 300 s) to conserve replicate budget; n = 5–6 droplets per time point given the expected higher variance at low input.